nrdio/serverless-api-gateway-lambda-dynamodb-example/README.md

 Serverless: Stack removal finished...
 ```

-Thanks to offline plugins for serverless and DynamoDB it's also possible to deploy and test API locally.
-For local deployment firs we need to install DynamoDB using following command -
+Thanks to offline plugins for serverless and DynamoDB, it's also possible to deploy and test API locally.
+For local deployment first we need to install DynamoDB using following command -

 ```
 sls dynamodb install